SidonTheTroll/cave-of-ordeals/Practical/Biology/7-root-tip-mount.md

     - Nuclear membrane is present.
 Nucleolus is prominent.
 3. Metaphase
     - Nuclear membrane disappears and spindle is formed.
 Chromosomes are arranged at the equatorial plate and forms a metaphase plate which is at right angles to the pole.
-    - Chromosomes are joined with the spindle fibers by their centromeres and the ir arms face towards the poles.
+    - Chromosomes are joined with the spindle fibers by their centromeres and their arms face towards the poles.
     - Centromeres are thick, short and condensed.
 4. Anaphase
     - Chromosomes divide at the centromere region and each chromosome forms two daughter chromatids